logion-network/logion-backend/doc/Authentication.md

 or [IntelliJ](https://plugins.jetbrains.com/plugin/7017-plantuml-integration)

 ## Back-end
+* Tokens are signed by the emitter.
+We will use a public/private key pair.
+This will allow other parties (like the front or another backend) to verify the signature.
 * Tokens are validated using spring-security filter.
+* The authentic source for determining if a given user is legal officer will be ultimately the chain.
+As a temporary solution, the info could be stored locally (database), and later on the backend can query the chain to get this info.
 * Operations (Http method `POST`) can still be protected by the existing signature mechanism
 * Read access to resources (Http method `PUT` or `GET`) require authentication,
     * Some resources can be statically protected via annotation `@PreAuthorize("hasRole('LEGAL_OFFICER')")`